-Reinsurance risk
+Credit risk

+Credit risk on shareholders' funds deposited with financial institutions is managed in accordance with Octium's Credit Risk Policy which sets risk-based limits on the amounts that can be deposited with banking counterparties.
 Octium ensures reinsurance arrangements are only affected with highly rated companies.
-Swiss Re is the chosen reinsurer which has a credit rating of A+ (2019: A+), as rated by A.M.
-Best as at 31 December 2020.
-Overall, the exposures and amounts involved are not material.
+Swiss Re is the chosen reinsurer which has a credit rating of A+ (2022: A+), as rated by A.M.
+Best as at 31 December 2023.